sagemath/sagewiki_to_gh-2022-10-10/BLAD.md

 - Create other tickets as appropriate describing the related projects of the participants.

-- Write down a tutorial on using BLAD from Sage, in ReST (Sage's and Python's documentation format), taking inspiration from Maple's documentation.
+- Write down a test file and a tutorial on using BLAD from Sage, in ReST (Sage's and Python's documentation & tests format), taking inspiration from Maple's documentation.

   Expand it with a section ``BLAD in control theory'' with the examples above.

   - ??? with help from Florent

   See also:
+  - `Sage developers's guide on writing documentation  http://www.sagemath.org/doc/developer/conventions.html#documentation-strings`_
+  - `Quick introduction to ReST http://docutils.sourceforge.net/docs/user/rst/quickref.html`_

 - Build a Sage package (aka spkg) allowing for the installation of libBLAD in the Sage installation